LLNL/b-mpi3/README.md

 }
 ```

-Notice that we are getting a reference the global communicator using the `get_world_instance`, then the ampersand (`&`) operator returns a `MPI_Comm` handle than can be used with the rest of the code untouched.
+Notice that we are getting a reference to the global communicator using the `get_world_instance`, then, with the ampersand (`&`) operator, we obtain a `MPI_Comm` handle than can be used with the rest of the code untouched.

 Since `finalize` will need to be exectuted in any path, it is preferrable to use an RAII object to represent the enviroment.
+Just like in classic MPI, it is wrong to have more than one environment.

 Both, accesing the global communicator for any place of the code and playing with the global communicator is in general considered problematic.
 For this reason it makes more sense ask directly for a duplicate of the global communicator.